Banana bag

 A banana bag (or rally pack) is a bag of IV fluids containing vitamins and minerals.
-The bags typically contain thiamine, folic acid, and magnesium sulfate, and are usually used to correct nutritional deficiencies or chemical imbalances in the human body.
+The bags typically contain thiamine, folic acid, and magnesium sulfate, and are usually used to correct nutritional deficiencies or electrolyte imbalances in the human body.
 The solution has a yellow color, hence the term "banana bag".

 Composition

 The typical composition of a banana bag is 1 liter of normal saline (sodium chloride 0.9%) with: